HarveyHunt/i3situation/README.md

 =============
 Plugins are the way to get this application to output to i3bar and allow for large amounts of expandability.
 The configuration file is automatically reloaded when any changes occur to it.
+Changing the content of a plugin file will also cause a reload of all plugins and settings.

 Plugins are configured in the config file.
 You must first denote a new plugin config section by using a unique name for that instance of a plugin.
 For example: